 It is important to give serious and objective consideration to any negative comments guests have made.
 They can provide a valuable source of guidance for improving your property and the quality of service offered to guests.

 Don't ignore TripAdvisor.
-With over 60 million registered members, 260 million unique visitors every month, and reviews covering around 1.3 million accommodation properties in 140,000 towns and cities worldwide, it's a significant source of very influential information about your accommodation which many potential guests are bound to see.
+With over 450 million unique visitors every month, and reviews covering around 2 million accommodation properties in 140,000 towns and cities worldwide, it's a significant source of very influential information about your accommodation which many potential guests are bound to see.